APN | Amman

 APN Chairperson of the Board, Razan Zuayter, was invited to speak at a technical workshop entitled “Forest-Based Adaptation: Challenges and Opportunities for Drylands” during the 5th Near East Forestry Week.
 This event was organized by the Food and Agriculture Organization of the United Nations (FAO) and took place from 11 – 13 September 2023, in Amman, Jordan.

 Drawing on APN’s two decades of experience in its two programmes: The Green Caravan in Jordan and the Million Tree Campaign in Palestine, she presented the challenges and recommendations for tree-planting projects.
-She stressed that the absence of participatory strategies in tree planting often results in ad-hoc decisions that fail to effectively promote the long-term sustainability of projects.
+She stressed that the absence of participatory strategies in tree planting often results in ad-hoc decisions that jeopardize the sustainability of projects.
 To address this, she highlighted the importance of inclusive collaboration involving various entities including the public and private sectors, civil society, local communities, and academia.
 This collaborative effort should span from establishing priorities and strategies to implementation, monitoring, and ensuring accountability.

 She also warned against conditional funding set by international donors for organizations to plant nonproductive trees without an economic benefit to the local community.
 To ensure the success of tree-planting initiatives, Zuayter emphasized the significance of local community ownership and the importance of planting productive trees.
 These productive trees offer multifaceted benefits, encompassing environmental, economic, and social aspects, which bolster community resilience and contribute to meeting the necessary level of adaptation.